subenksaha/subenksaha.github.io/_pages/about.md

 Academic History
 ======
 Suben did his Bachelors' from American International University-Bangladesh(AIUB) in Computer Science & Engineering.
-He also did his Masters from the same University in Intelligent System(AI).
+He also did his Masters' from the same University in Intelligent System(AI).

 Industrial Experience
 ======